Department of Computer Science, University of Oxford

-The Department of Computer Science is the computer science department of the University of Oxford, England, which is part of the university's Mathematical, Physical and Life Sciences Division.
+The Department of Computer Science is an academic department at the Mathematical, Physical and Life Sciences Division at the University of Oxford in Oxford, England, United Kingdom.

 It was founded in 1957 as the Computing Laboratory.
-By 2014 the staff count was 52 members of academic staff and over 80 research staff.
-The 2019, 2020 and 2021 Times World University Subject Rankings places Oxford University 1st in the world for Computer Science.
-Oxford University is also the top university for computer science in the UK and Europe according to Business Insider.
-The 2020 QS University Subject Rankings places The University of Oxford 5th in the world (with the University of Cambridge placing 6th) for Computer Science.
+By 2014, the staff count was 52 members of academic staff and over 80 research staff.
+The Times Higher Education World University Rankings placed Oxford University first in the world for Computer Science every year from 2019 to 2026.
+Oxford University is also the top university for computer science in the United Kingdom and Europe according to Business Insider.
+The 2026 QS University Subject Rankings places The University of Oxford 4th in the world (with the University of Cambridge placing 8th) for Computer Science, the highest placement of any European university.

 Teaching

-From its foundation, the department taught undergraduates reading for mathematics and engineering degrees, but in 1985 the department's first undergraduate course was established, in 'Mathematics and Computation', followed in 1994 by the 'Computation' course.
-Initially these two courses had a common first year.
+From its foundation, the department taught undergraduates reading for mathematics and engineering degrees, but in 1985, the department's first undergraduate course was established, in 'Mathematics and Computation', followed in 1994 by the 'Computation' course.
+Initially, these two courses had a common first year.
 'Computer Science' replaced 'Computation' in the title of both courses for students starting their studies in 2000.
-Between 1987 and 2006 students started studies on a four-year (undergraduate) MEng in Engineering and Computing Science (now discontinued).
-In October 2012 the first students of the 'Computer Science and Philosophy' started.
-Today students on all three undergraduate courses - 'Computer Science', 'Maths & Computer Science' and 'Computer Science & Philosophy' - have the choice between a 3-year BA or a 4-year 'undergraduate masters'.
+Between 1987 and 2006, students started studies on a four-year (undergraduate) MEng in Engineering and Computing Science (now discontinued).
+In October 2012 the first students of the 'Computer Science and Philosophy' course started.
+In 2026, students on all three undergraduate courses - 'Computer Science', 'Maths & Computer Science' and 'Computer Science & Philosophy' - have the choice between a 3-year BA or a 4-year 'undergraduate masters'.
 Sixty students began one of the three undergraduate courses in October 2013.

-There are two full-time taught postgraduate courses: the MSc in Computer Science (approx 50 students total) and the MSc in Mathematics and the Foundations of Computer Science (MFoCS) (approx 15 students total).
+There are two full-time taught postgraduate courses: the MSc in Advanced Computer Science (approx 70 students total) and the MSc in Mathematics and the Foundations of Computer Science (MFoCS) (approx 28 students total).

 The department also offers the part-time Software Engineering Programme, a modular course for industry professionals, leading to either the MSc in Software Engineering (approx 240 students at present) or the M.Sc. in Software and Systems Security (approx 45 students at present).